27 September 2024

 It’s gonna corrupt the church.

-There are already plenty of churches which are obviously Democratic or Republican in their politics.
+In the United States there are plenty of churches which are blatantly Democratic or Republican in their politics.
 They endorse everything and everyone they can, disguising their language so they can get away with it. (“I’m not telling you who to vote for, but I’m never gonna vote for [things opposition party endorses]; I’m voting for [things their party endorses].
 As should you!”)
-Although some of ’em blatantly ignore the Johnson amendment and endorse their guys anyway, figuring if everyone keeps their mouths shut, the IRS will never find out what they’re doing.
+No doubt it’s way worse in other countries with no Johnson amendment.

 I still say the Johnson amendment is a good thing.
 It reminds pastors to steer away from the kingdom of this world.
 It holds back those law-abiding pastors who nonetheless lack self-control, who’d never hold their tongues unless their tax-exempt status were at risk, who sold their souls to their political party years ago, who covet earthly power “for God’s sake” yet aren’t fooling anyone.

-Without it, they’d immediately transform their churches into a place that’s no longer a safe space for anyone in the opposition party, and alienate those people away from Jesus.
+Without it, they’d immediately transform their churches into a place that’s no longer a safe space for anyone in the opposition party.
+I’ve been in churches where I really didn’t want ’em knowing I was a member of the opposition party, ’cause I knew, ’cause they demonstrated, they had was no grace for me.
+Good thing I’m Christian; imagine if I weren’t.
+Those poor people would be alienated away from Jesus.

-Hey, if you’re trying to bring someone to your church, and they’re a diehard partisan… but the pastor just won’t stop ripping on their candidate, or singing the praises of their guy, I guarantee you the partisan’s not sticking around.
+Seriously.
+If you’re trying to bring someone to your church, and they’re a diehard partisan… but the pastor just won’t stop slandering their candidates, or singing the praises of their own guy, I guarantee you the partisan’s not sticking around.
 I’ve stupidly caused people to leave bible studies because I wouldn’t stop ranting about some misbehaving politico.
-And I’ve likewise left the building because the preacher chose to proclaim his party’s pet issues than Christ Jesus’s grace and compassion.
+And I’ve likewise left the building because the preacher chose to proclaim his party’s pet issues instead of Christ Jesus’s grace and compassion.
 Partisanship’s a work of the flesh.
 Ga 5.20 It divides what Jesus is trying to put together.

 So if your fellow Christians absolutely all for the president and Congress eliminating this rule, and letting the churches become as partisan as they wanna be… well, now you know which kingdom they’ve chosen to back.